On This Page

 4. Set the Lakehouse engine Size.
 You can resize it later if needed.

-See What Lakehouse Engine Size to Choose.
+See Lakehouse Engine Sizes.

 5. Confirm with Save.